You hear about tobacco control and the WHO FCTC, but what are they?

 A: Tobacco control refers to a range of comprehensive measures to protect people from the effects of tobacco consumption and second-hand tobacco smoke.
 Tobacco consumption is currently the single leading preventable cause of death, which results in the premature death of nearly six million people a year, of which more than five million are users or ex users of tobacco and more than 600 000 are nonsmokers exposed to second-hand smoke.
 If current patterns continue, the number of deaths will increase to eight million a year by 2030.

-- warn people about the dangers of tobacco;
+- Warn people about the dangers of tobacco,

-- ban tobacco advertising, promotion and sponsorship.
+- Enforce bans on tobacco advertising, promotion and sponsorship,